-RMPP have done a lot of research with farmers and how best they take up knowledge and turn that into action on-farm.
+RMPP has done a lot of research with farmers and how best they take up knowledge and turn that into action on-farm.
 Out of this research the RMPP Extension System was created.

-Watch the short video about explaining the parts of the model.
+Watch the short video that explains the parts of the model.

 The extension design project has involved over seventy farm businesses, currently participating in a three-year trial.
 These trials will test different extension approaches.
 The purpose of this is to work out the best way farmers learn and help give them the confidence to make better decisions in their farming businesses.
 You can read more here

 Below is a PDF of a booklet which outlines what the pilot farmers achieved after their first year being involved in the programme.
 You can download it as a PDF or email us to request a copy in the post.

 Read about farmers involved in the RMPP Extension Design Project.
 This booklet provides a two year review and covers: